Using a demon to determine the temperature and the chemical potential

 Introduction

-We have already considered an extra degree of freedom called the demon and found it to be an ideal thermometer.
-In this applet/application we generalize the demon so that it can give us information about the temperature and the chemical potential.
+It is suggested that you first understand the usual demon algorithm before considering its generalization here and why the demon is an ideal thermometer.
+In this program we generalize the demon so that it can give us information about the temperature and the chemical potential.

 We can picture the usual demon as carrying a sack of energy.
 The demon makes a trial change in the system and computes the resultant change in energy ΔE of the system.
 If ΔE ≤ 0, the change is accepted and the demon takes the extra energy.
 If ΔE > 0, the change is accepted if the demon has sufficient energy to give to the system.
 The only constraint is that the demon cannot go into debt, that is, Ed ≥ 0.
-The energy of the system plus that of the demon is a constant.
 The probability P(Ed) of finding the demon with energy Ed is given by

 where β = 1/kT.
-Hence, the demon measures the temperature T, and because it is only one degree of freedom, it does not significantly disturb the system of interest.
+Hence, the inverse slope of P(Ed) is a measure of the temperature T. And because the demon is only one degree of freedom, it does not significantly disturb the system of interest.

 We now generalize the demon algorithm so that it carries two sacks, one for energy and one for particles.
 The idea is to use this generalized demon algorithm to determine the chemical potential μ.
-Consider a demon that exchanges energy and particles with a system of particles.
-For simplicity, the particles are located on a one-dimensional lattice.
+For simplicity, we consider a one-dimensional system of particles, and assume that the positions of the particles are restricted to a grid.
 We also take the momentum degrees of freedom to be discrete.
-Thus, the phase space of this system is two-dimensional, with position in one dimension and momentum in the other.
-The demon exchanges energy and particles with the system as described below.
-From the probability distribution of the demon energy and particle number, we can extract the temperature and chemical potential, which is given by the Gibbs distribution:
+Thus, the phase space of this system is two-dimensional, with position in one direction and momentum in the other.
+We can extract the temperature and chemical potential from the probability distribution of the demon energy and particle number, which is given by the Gibbs distribution:

 P(Ed, Nd) ∝ exp[-β(Ed - μNd)].